AGClavier/COMP390-Project/README.md

-Stealth video game in Unity
-Final year project for university
+Stealth video game in Unity I have created as my final year project for university